MiaRasmussen05/Test3/README.md

 - ### Color Scheme
   - The color scheme for Snake Snack is made with two different color scheme.
   - The first is a more dark color scheme for the background and different element as well as a green for the game board.
 This was done to give a good contrast to the green board and the silver snake.
   - The second is a light color scheme which is used for the silver colours.
 For the text on the pages to give a contrast from the darker background.
-As well as most element like the rules modal, controller buttons, normal buttons, and scoreboard have snake scales with silvery color in the background.
+As well as most element like the rules modal, controller buttons, restart and other buttons, and scoreboard have snake scales with silvery color in the background.

  ![Snake Snack dark color scheme, pallet made on https://coolors.co/](./READMEimages/DarkColorPallet.webp)